 The Veterinary Forensic Pathology Service in the UF Veterinary Diagnostic Laboratories is committed to providing forensic services for companion animals, livestock, and wildlife.
 The forensic autopsy (necropsy) is performed in order to answer questions about the death of an animal.

-Typically these deaths are non-natural, have suspicious circumstances (out of place and time), or there is evidence to suggest foul play.
-Information that can be obtained includes cause of death, time of death, collection of trace evidence.
-The findings from a forensic necropsy can help law enforcement agencies during their investigation.
+Typically these deaths are non-natural, have suspicious circumstances (out of place and time), and/or there is evidence to suggest foul play.
+Information that can be obtained from a forensic autopsy includes the cause of death, estimation of the time of death, and when appropriate we can collect of trace evidence.
+The findings from a forensic autopsy can assist law enforcement agencies during animal cruelty investigations.

-What is a forensic necropsy?
+What is a forensic autopsy (forensic necropsy)?

-- Histologic examination of tissues
+Histologic examination of tissues

 What are the hours of the veterinary forensic pathology service?

 The laboratory is open Monday through Friday, 8:00 a.m. to 5:00 p.m., except on university holidays.
-Prior to the submission of a forensic necropsy, it is recommended that you contact the diagnostic laboratories to discuss the case so we are able to meet your needs.
-Requests for forensic necropsy examinations can be submitted 24 hours a day, 7 days a week.
+Prior to the submission of a forensic autopsy, it is recommended that you contact the diagnostic laboratories to discuss the case so we are able to meet your needs.
+Requests for forensic autopsy examinations can be submitted 24 hours a day, 7 days a week.

-For more information about the forensic pathology service please contact:
+For more information, please contact: